andrew-a-hale/xlsx-challenge/README.md

 uv run generate.py [--source payroll_data.ndjson] [--out data]
 ```

-Generates XLSX files with randomized payroll data in the `data/` directory.
+Generates XLSX files with randomized payroll data in the `data/` directory and
+`data.zip` in the top-level directory.

 ### Solutions